Guillam de Clermont Dessus-13 June 1355

 On a small dusty table just outside the door was a marble tablet engraved in decorative script with the first three letters of the alphabet.
 It was just like the tablet Lady Eleanor had in the porch outside her door; its purpose a paperweight for deliveries by couriers.

 He looked again.
 It was a code used by Les Etoiles with which he was familiar.
 It wasn’t really addressed to Don Fernandino, it was about him.
 The name was a key to a substitution code.
-The key preceded the alphabet.
-Any duplicates in the key were ignored.
-It was then possible to convert letters from the code to the standard alphabet.
+If the key preceded the alphabet and any duplicates in the key were ignored, it was then possible to convert letters from the code to the standard alphabet.

 This was easily accomplished if the alphabet was written underneath the combined key and alphabet but without a pen and paper?
 The message was difficult to decode.
 He resorted to scribbling with his finger on the dusty table.